Updated December 2020

 Because there’s no paid-for tier, you won’t be able to upgrade to extra features, although there’s a payment option if you need to make international calls.

 Zoom alternatives for business video conferencing: Who wins?

 When choosing a Zoom alternative, take the time to do some research and decide which software is most suited to your needs.
 Don’t just be led by attractive pricing—look at all the features and read the customer reviews.

-If you’re asking us, we think Glip by RingCentral is the pick of the bunch for overall value, even if we are somewhat biased.
-Glip Pro is a powerful video conferencing solution that offers features for free that other companies charge for.
-And when it’s time to scale up, Glip Pro+ has the larger capacity and deeper administrative tools you’ll need for a smooth transition.
+If you’re asking us about free video software, we think RingCentral Video Pro is the pick of the bunch for overall value, even if we are somewhat biased.
+RingCentral Video Pro is a powerful video conferencing solution that offers features for free that other companies charge for.
+And when it’s time to scale up, RingCentral Video Pro+ has the larger capacity and deeper administrative tools you’ll need for a smooth transition.